plucky-ci/plucky-plugin-manager/readme.md

 Plucky Pluin Manager
 ===

-**NOTE:** I haven't even started to code this, below is the thought process behind it.

 Manages plugins for Plucky-CI.
+Thin wrapper over the top of the NPM API.

 Thoughts
 ---